AppGalleryConnect/serverless-template-luckydraw/README.md

 ## Usage
 1. `npm install`
 2. `npm run build`
+3. import the clouddb json in 'json' folder into your project

 ## Technical Support
 If you have any questions about the sample code, try the following: